It’s Haunted. Of Course, It’s Haunted.

-On the one hand, it was great to finally have a place where I didn’t have to share a wall with strangers.
-On the other hand, the vibe I felt when we first saw the house was significantly stronger.
+On the one hand, it was great to finally have a place where I didn’t have to share a wall with strangers, or worry about someone parking in my spot when I got home from work.

-I’m a grounded kind of person.
+The thing is, I’m a grounded kind of person.
 Never was one to believe in the supernatural, ghosts, spirits, whatever.
 I’ve always thought when you die, you check out.
 Hasta la vista, and all that.

 Still.
 Shit was fucked up, if you excuse my French.